 Fade to credits, where we hear the damn Owl City song again.
 Dammit.

 The movie as a whole is such a missed opportunity.
 Don’t get me wrong, it does a good amount of things right.
 I’ve gushed about the animation a lot thus far, but seriously.
 This animation is some of the best I’ve ever seen, easily rivaling not just Blue Sky Studios, not just Dreamworks, but Disney and Pixar.
 It is breathtaking to see each individual detail.
 I really wish I could have seen this in 3D.
 The expressions on the owls themselves are surprisingly emotionally expressive.
-Hell, seeing the moon blinked owlets’ dead, white eyes and blank expressions and Metal Beak’s dark, evil complexion can even be scary for younger children.
+Hell, seeing the moon blinked owlets’ dead, white eyes and blank expressions, Nyra’s imposing and threatening demeanor, and Metal Beak’s dark, evil complexion can even be scary for younger children.

 Though it’s nothing spectacular, the acting is pretty good, though Jim Sturgess as Soren sounded a little whiny at times.
 It’s a pity that the bigger name actors like Geoffrey Rush, Helen Mirren, Joel Edgerton, and Hugo Weaving weren’t utilized more.

 To kids, the movie will probably be pretty damn amazing.
 It even has legitimately scary moments that parents may need to be present for, especially if the kids watching are younger than seven.
 It earns its PG rating by being surprisingly dark and even violent or scary at times, especially for a kids’ movie.